Trewaters/soar/public/help/flows/practice-flow.md

 ## Tips

-- Series can be practiced in any order
+- Flow can be practiced in any order
 - Combine flows for longer practice sessions
 - Bookmark favorites for quick access